Oklahoma City skyline at dusk

 Why This Firm For This Case

-Three things that separate serious litigation from everything else.
+Three things that separate evidence-driven litigation from ordinary claim handling.

-1. We preserve evidence before the defense can destroy it.
+1. We preserve evidence before it changes or disappears.

 Insurance companies can tell when a firm is bluffing.
 They settle for full value when the expert reports are commissioned, the depositions are scheduled, and the trial date is on the calendar.